Rali-28/web-portfolio/README.md

   - [ ] TODO: Use EmailJS to have a messaging function in website

   ##### SOCIAL LINKS Section
-  - [ ] TODO: Change resume link to show my resume: Opens in new page or downloads it
+  - [x] Change resume link to show my resume: Opens in new page or downloads it
   - [ ] TODO: Make a mobile view of said links